 The goal of categorization is implementing operational and security aspects in software usage, and homogenizing the software park by unified version usage.
 Prior to launching the SWCat, classification categories should be defined, and descriptions of categorization principles attached.

-The BMail module is based on the database and data collections of the SAM-Insights system, supplemented with data from the company-specific interfaces.
-Thus, a notification or warning mail can be sent to users for essentially any data set.
+The BMail module can send automatic notification or alert emails to users.
+It is based on the database and data collections of the SAM-Insights system, supplemented with data from the company-specific interfaces.

 The content and format of the notification sent can be customized according to the needs of the company.
 Freedom of content is provided by the arbitrary use of SAM-Insights reports, as well as mixed, customized new custom reports, while formal freedom is provided by the possibilities of editing in HTML and CSS.